Allied Media: History

+20th century

 Allied Press was formed through the merger of two Dunedin newspaper companies, the Otago Daily Times (ODT) and the former Evening Star, on 13 May 1975.
 The merger process was completed during the rest of the year following shareholder approval and other required agreements.
 ODT staff subsequently shifted into the Evening Star's building.
 The Evening Star subsequently ceased operations on 3 November 1979 and was replaced by a weekly newspaper called The Star.
 Hal Masters became the company's first chairman while the ODT manager Frank Dickson and Vic Cavanagh served as joint managing directors.

 In 1979, the Christchurch–based H.W.
 Smith and the tourism company Mount Cook Group attempted separate takeover bids of Allied Press by buying up shares.
 In response, the businessman Sir Julian Smith merged Allied Press with his company John M. Fraser and Co Ltd to form a new privately listed company called Otago Press and Produce Limited (OPP).
 OPP was active in egg and poultry distribution, fruit and producer markets, building supplies, and real estate.
 The new company was led by chairman T.C.
 (Tom) Fraser and Deputy Chair Julian Smith, the former managing director of John M. Fraser and Co.
 In 1986, Smith purchased Otago Press and Produce, reestablishing Allied Press Ltd as a private business.
 Smith became Allied Press' principal shareholder, chairman and managing director while his brother Nick became a substantial shareholder, director and business manager.